 Given that social commerce sales in the U.S. alone are expected to reach $145 billion by 2028, it’s time to start your social commerce strategy or risk being left behind in the middle ages of brand strategy.

-Using Bazaarvoice’s unique insights and the latest research from our Influenster community, we’ve put together everything you need to know about the state of social commerce today.
-In this piece, you’ll learn:
+Using the latest research and our unique insights, we’ve put together everything you need to know about the state of social commerce today.

 - How to leverage social commerce